-I want more joy in my life, and the funny thing is as I’ve gone from room to room, file to file, drawer to drawer, I’ve paid closer attention to what makes me joyful.
+I want more joy in my life, and the funny thing is, as I’ve gone from room to room, file to file, drawer to drawer, I’ve paid closer attention to what makes me joyful.

-Much of the things I thought would bring me joy, upon closer examination, do not.
+Many of the things I thought would bring me joy, upon closer examination, do not.

-For instance, expensive meals do not bring me joy, but the adventure of finding obscure and unique restaurants around Philadelphia, does.
+For instance, expensive meals do not bring me joy, but the adventure of finding obscure and unique restaurants around Philadelphia does.